 The People of the Crater

-This is a traditional village though it works closely with local NGO’s and also camps such as Lemala Ngorongoro, whereby the visits by travellers allows for local interaction, buying handmade items and visiting their school.
-It all creates a sustainable tourism activity that benefits both the travellers and the village directly.
+This is a traditional village that works closely with local NGOs and safari camps, allowing visits from travellers interested in their culture.
+A great opportunity for interaction, visitors can buy handmade crafts and even visit their school.
+This is the new way of working, creating a sustainable tourism activity that benefits both the travellers and the village directly.

-The welcome begins when you arrive with a fabulous greeting song and you just cannot help getting swept up in the exotic sounds and soon end up joining in – it is just infectious!
-After a visit to one of the clay clad homes that are so tiny they seem only to be built for hobbits, we end with a visit to the school.
-The children are over excited as we arrive armed with goodies to give them such as pre-loved clothing, school supplies and more.
-This experience is both heartwarming and humbling, seeing their happiness and the little girl who loved the green dress so much she hid it under her beanie for safekeeping!
+The welcome begins when you arrive with a fabulous greeting song and you just cannot help getting swept up in the rhythm and soon end up joining in – it is just infectious!
+After a visit to one of the tiny clay clad homes, we end with a visit to the school.
+The children are over excited as we arrive armed with gifts of pre-loved clothing, school supplies and more.
+This experience is both heart-warming and humbling, witnessing their sheer joy.
+My heart was won by a little girl who loved her new green dress so much she hid it under her beanie for safekeeping!

-Of course the prime reason for visiting the Ngorongoro Crater is the living zoo that inhabits the whole crater floor and we are lucky enough to be the closest camp to the access road so the following morning we are off at the crack of dawn and enjoy several hours in the crater before the hordes arrive.
-It is just magical, and particularly good when there are fewer vehicles around us so we really make the most of it.
-There is a plethora of wildlife down in the 600m deep crater floor of this World Heritage Site, where over 25,000 mammals inhabit the greater area.
+Of course, the prime reason for visiting the Ngorongoro Crater is the wildlife inhabiting the 600m deep crater floor, and we head off at the crack of dawn to enjoy several hours there.
+It is just magical, and particularly good when there are fewer vehicles around us, so we really make the most of it.
+There is a plethora of wildlife living at this World Heritage Site, with over 25,000 mammals inhabiting the greater area.
 During migration time you can see over 2 million wildebeest, zebra and gazelles moving through as well.
-One of my favourite sightings of the day is the lioness on her recent buffalo kill enjoying her morning feast, and the hordes of wildlife in the background.
-It just makes me imagine those cats have a buffet at their table!
+One of my favourite sightings of the day is the lioness on her recent buffalo kill enjoying her morning feast, and the hordes of wildlife in the background – a veritable all-you-can-eat buffet!